fixer400/react-chat-refactored/README.md

 # Getting Started with Create React App

 This project is a refactored https://github.com/fixer400/react-chat.
-I rewrote it by hooks with redux toolkit, and it will use ant design in the future.
+I rewrote it by hooks with redux toolkit, and it will use the ant design in the future.
 Backend is not changed

 ## Available Scripts